-winch may require amen dment to align with the Country Strategic Plan Policy and Financial Framework Review 2 General Rule/Financial Regulations Text General Rule XIII.2: Specification of Contributions for the purposes of WFP as set out in Article II of the General Regulations may be made without restriction as to use or for one or more of the following: contributions (a) programme categories; (b) specific country programmes, projects or activities within programme categories; or (c) such other activities as the Board may decide from time to time.
-General Rule XIII.4: Types of contributions In accordance with General Regulation XIII.2, the following shall apply to the various types of contributions to WFP: Types of contitutions (a) Donors contributing food commodities or cash designated for food purchases shall provide sufficient cash, acceptable services, or acceptable non-food items to cover the full operational and support costs related to their commodity contribution, using the following criteria for the calculation of operational and support costs: (i) commodities: to be valued in accordance with General Rule XIII.6; (ii) external transport: actual cost; (iii) landside transport, storage and handling (LTSH): average per ton rate for the project (iv) other direct operational costs: average per ton rate applicable to the food component of the project; (v) direct support costs: percentage of the direct operational costs of the project; and (vi) indirect support costs: percentage of direct costs of the project, including direct operational costs and direct support costs, as determined by the Board. (b) Donors contributing cash designated for activities that do not include food distribution shall provide sufficient cash to cover the full operational and support costs related to their contribution, using the following criteria for the calculation of operational and support costs: (i) direct operational costs: actual costs; (ii) direct support costs: percentage of the direct operational costs of the project; and (iii) indirect support costs: percentage of direct costs of the project, including direct operational costs and direct support costs, as determined by the Board. (c) Donors contributing acceptable non-food items not directly associated with other contributions shall provide sufficient cash or acceptable services to cover the full operations and support costs related to their contribution. (d) Donors contributing acceptable services not directly associated with other contributions shall provide sufficient cash or other acceptable resources to cover the full operational and support costs related to their contribution. (e) Donors providing cash contributions which are not designated in any way or are designated to the Immediate Response Account (IRA) or to Programme Support and Administrative (PSA) or related activities shall not be required to provide additional cases. or services to cover the full operational and support costs related to their contribution, provided that such contributions do not result in any additional reporting burden to the Programme. (f) Governments of developing countries countries with economies in transition, and other (f) Governments of developing countries, countries with economies in transition, and other non-traditional donors as determined by the Board, may make contributions of commodities or services only, provided that: (i) the full operational and support costs are covered by another donor or donors, by the monetization of part of the contribution and/or by resort to the WFP Fund; (ii) such contributions are in the interests of the Programme and do not result in any disproportionate administrative or reporting burden to the Programme; and
+Preliminary List of WFP General Rules and Financial Regulations which may require amendment to align with the Country Strategic Plan Policy and Financial Framework Review General Rule/Financial Regulations Text General Rule XIII.2: Specification of contributions Contributions for the purposes of WFP as set out in Article II of the General Regulations may be made without restriction as to use or for one or more of the following: (a) programme categories; (b) specific country programmes, projects or activities within programme categories; or (c) such other activities as the Board may decide from time to time.
+General Rule XIII.4: Types of contributions In accordance with General Regulation XIII.2, the following shall apply to the various types of contributions to WFP: (a) Donors contributing food commodities or cash designated for food purchases shall provide sufficient cash, acceptable services, or acceptable non-food items to cover the full operational and support costs related to their commodity contribution, using the following criteria for the calculation of operational and support costs: (i) commodities: to be valued in accordance with General Rule XIII.6; (ii) external transport: actual cost; (iii) landside transport, storage and handling (LTSH): average per ton rate for the project; (iv) other direct operational costs: average per ton rate applicable to the food component of the project; (v) direct support costs: percentage of the direct operational costs of the project; and (vi) indirect support costs: percentage of direct costs of the project, including direct operational costs and direct support costs, as determined by the Board. (b) Donors contributing cash designated for activities that do not include food distribution shall provide sufficient cash to cover the full operational and support costs related to their contribution, using the following criteria for the calculation of operational and support costs: (i) direct operational costs: actual costs; (ii) direct support costs: percentage of the direct operational costs of the project; and (iii) indirect support costs: percentage of direct costs of the project, including direct operational costs and direct support costs, as determined by the Board. (c) Donors contributing acceptable non-food items not directly associated with other contributions shall provide sufficient cash or acceptable services to cover the full operational and support costs related to their contribution. (d) Donors contributing acceptable services not directly associated with other contributions shall provide sufficient cash or other acceptable resources to cover the full operational and support costs related to their contribution. (e) Donors providing cash contributions which are not designated in any way or are designated to the Immediate Response Account (IRA) or to Programme Support and Administrative (PSA) or related activities shall not be required to provide additional cash or services to cover the full operational and support costs related to their contribution, provided that such contributions do not result in any additional reporting burden to the Programme. (f) Governments of developing countries, countries with economies in transition, and other non-traditional donors as determined by the Board, may make contributions of commodities or services only, provided that: (i) the full operational and support costs are covered by another donor or donors, by the monetization of part of the contribution and/or by resort to the WFP Fund; (ii) such contributions are in the interests of the Programme and do not result in any disproportionate administrative or reporting burden to the Programme; and (iii) the Executive Director considers that accepting the contribution is in the interests of the beneficiaries of the Programme.
+38